18F/OPP-BusinessUSA-research/small-business-discovery-handout.md

 We also reviewed agency documentation and other resources to better understand what programs and policies shape federal services for small businesses.

-We posted our hypotheses, findings, and research artifacts on our public [Github repo].
+We posted our hypotheses, findings, and research artifacts on our public [Github repo](https://github.com/18F/OPP-BusinessUSA-research).

 #What we learned